agama-project/agama-project.github.io/docs/user/urls.md

 The `usb://` scheme is a particular form of the `device://` but limited to USB devices.
-As mentioned before, the following URL will search the `profile/sles.json` in all USB devices.
+As mentioned before, the following URL will search the `profile/sles.json` on all USB devices.

 ```text
 usb:///profile/sles.json